composablesys/collabs/docs/src/advanced/updates.md

 ## Terminology

 A **replica** is a copy of a Collabs document: a specific in-memory instance of CRuntime.
 We use this term synonomously with **user** or **device**, although technically a single user or device could have multiple replicas of a document.
-A replica is uniquely identified by its [`CRuntime.replicaID`](../api/collabs/classes/CRuntime.html#replicaID) (= [`AbstractDoc.replicaID`](../api/collabs/classes/AbstractDoc.html#replicaID)).
+A replica is uniquely identified by its [CRuntime.replicaID](../api/collabs/classes/CRuntime.html#replicaID) (= [AbstractDoc.replicaID](../api/collabs/classes/AbstractDoc.html#replicaID)).

 An **operation** is a Collab method call that mutates its collaborative state.
-E.g., a call to [`CText.insert`](../api/collabs/classes/CText.html#insert).
+E.g., a call to [CText.insert](../api/collabs/classes/CText.html#insert).

 A **transaction** is a sequence of operations by the same replica.
 These operations are grouped together so that all replicas apply them together (atomically), without interleaving other operations.

 By default, all Collab operations in the same microtask are grouped into a transaction.
 This is network-efficient and avoids accidentally splitting up compound operations (e.g., `CText.insert` is sometimes a composition of two lower-level operations).
-However, you can customize this behavior using the [`autoTransactions` option](../api/collabs/interfaces/RuntimeOptions.html#autoTransactions) in CRuntime's constructor and the [`CRuntime.transact`](../api/collabs/classes/CRuntime.html#transact) method.
+However, you can customize this behavior using the [autoTransactions](../api/collabs/interfaces/RuntimeOptions.html#autoTransactions) option in CRuntime's constructor and the [CRuntime.transact](../api/collabs/classes/CRuntime.html#transact) method.

 _(Although we use the term "transaction", these are not ACID transactions like in a database - it is okay for concurrent transactions to mutate the same state.)_

 An **update** is a Uint8Array describing a set of transactions.
 They come in two types:

 - A **message** describes a single transaction.
 The replica that performed the transaction emits its message in a ["Send" event](../api/collabs/interfaces/RuntimeEventsRecord.html#Send).
-Any replica can deliver this message to [`CRuntime.receive`](../api/collabs/classes/CRuntime.html#receive) to apply the transaction.
+Any replica can deliver this message to [CRuntime.receive](../api/collabs/classes/CRuntime.html#receive) to apply the transaction.
 - A **saved state** describes all transactions up to a certain point.
-A user can call [`CRuntime.save`](../api/collabs/classes/CRuntime.html#save) at any time to get a saved state describing all transactions applied to their document so far.
-Any user can deliver that saved state to [`CRuntime.load`](../api/collabs/classes/CRuntime.html#load) to apply all of its transactions.
+A user can call [CRuntime.save](../api/collabs/classes/CRuntime.html#save) at any time to get a saved state describing all transactions applied to their document so far.
+Any user can deliver that saved state to [CRuntime.load](../api/collabs/classes/CRuntime.html#load) to apply all of its transactions.

 Messages correspond to op-based CRDTs, while saved states correspond to state-based CRDTs.
 Collabs implements hybrid op-based/state-based CRDTs, which is why you can mix the two kinds of updates.